-Place in front of each child a dead bee (on a jar lid) to examine using a hand lens.
+Place in front of each child a dead honeybee worker (on a jar lid) to examine using a hand lens.
 Ask children what they notice and wonder about the bees.

-Materials: dried, dead honeybees in jars with lids, one per child; magnifying lenses.
+Materials: dried, dead honeybee workers in jars lids, one per child; magnifying lenses.

 Objective: To examine closely and compare different types of honeybees and their cousins.